 - (1) The ambient sound level is a composite of different airborne sounds from many sources, from far away and near the point of measurement.
 It does not include noise from wind and must be determined without contribution from energy-related facilities. - (2) The average nighttime ambient sound level in rural Alberta is approximately 35 dBA.
 Rule 012 does not require the use of a specific ambient sound level in a noise impact assessment.
-Applicants must assess the ambient sound level as part of a noise impact assessment, particularly in areas where there is non-energy industrial activity that would impact the ambient sound levels or where pristine (as defined in Appendix 1) surroundings prevail.In most circumstances, noise impact assessments should make use of this average value or assumed ambient sound levels calculated based on Table 1.
-However, an ambient sound level survey to establish representative ambient sound levels may be necessary where: - (a) the proposed facility is in an area with non-industrial noise sources or non-energy related facilities that would impact ambient sound levels, or - (a)(b) the proposed facility is in an area considered to be pristine (defined in Appendix 1 Glossary).
+Applicants must assess the ambient sound level as part of a noise impact assessment, particularly in areas where there is non-energy industrial activity that would impact the ambient sound levels or where pristine (as defined in Appendix 1) surroundings prevail. - (3) The ambient sound level must be determined under representative conditions that portray typical conditions for the area, and not under extreme conditions (e.g. an unusually quiet day).
+If the ambient sound level is established by means of an ambient sound level survey, the maximum acceptable dwelling level wind speed is three m/sec to exclude contamination from sounds caused by higher wind speeds.